aws-samples/serverless-patterns/alb-lambda-rest-api-sam-py/README.md

 # AWS Lambda RESTful API with Amazon ALB and Path Based Listener Rules

-This configuration employs Python 3.9 and the Serverless Application Model (SAM) CLI to establish an Application Load Balancer with path-based listener rules, paired with an AWS Lambda RESTful API function as the target.
+This configuration pattern creates an Application Load Balancer with path-based listener rules, paired with an AWS Lambda RESTful API function as the target.
+It uses  Python 3.9 and the Serverless Application Model (SAM) CLI.

 Learn more about this pattern
 at [Serverless Land Patterns](https://serverlessland.com/patterns/alb-lambda-rest-api-sam-py).